Mount Ulla Township, Rowan County, North Carolina: Barn Quilt Trail

-In 2014-15, Adele Goodman of the Mount Ulla Historic Preservation Society started development of the Barn Quilt Trail in Mount Ulla and surrounding areas.
+In 2014–15, Adele Goodman of the Mount Ulla Historic Preservation Society started development of the Barn Quilt Trail in Mount Ulla and surrounding areas.
 Barn quilt artists who create in the area are Elsie Bennett, Pam Bostian, and Susan Bostian.
 Elsie Bennett's barn quilt, "Roselind's Flower" in memory of Ms. Ronney Steele was a finalist in Our State Magazine in 2018.
-Currently she is working on “Biggest Community Barn Quilt in North Carolina”.
+Currently she is working on "Biggest Community Barn Quilt in North Carolina".
 The Mount Ulla Historic Preservation Society co-published a 2019 calendar "Barn Quilts of Rowan".

-On July 8, 2019, residents of Mount Ulla installed the largest community barn quilt in the United States on the wall of a Bear Poplar store, West Rowan Farm, Home & Garden.
+On July 8, 2019, residents of Mount Ulla installed what was then the largest community barn quilt in the United States on the wall of a Bear Poplar store, Elsie's (formerly known as West Rowan Farm, Home & Garden).
 The Mount Ulla Community Barn Quilt is 500 square feet, twenty square feet larger than the previous title holder - a community barn quilt in Ashland, Kansas.

-In November 2019 Elsie Bennett and Adele Goodman published book Community Barn Quilt Mural of Bear Polar: Our Stories where they recorded the personal stories behind the squares making up Bear Poplar’s Community Barn Quilt Mural.
+In November 2019 Elsie Bennett and Adele Goodman published book Community Barn Quilt Mural of Bear Polar: Our Stories where they recorded the personal stories behind the squares making up Bear Poplar's Community Barn Quilt Mural.

+The Bear Poplar Community Barn Quilt Mural held the title of largest barn quilt mural in the United States from 2019 until 23 October 2021 when it was surpassed by the "Always Original Barn Quilt Mural" in the nearby town of Cleveland, North Carolina.

-Popular Culture
+Popular culture

 Mount Ulla was a filming location for Banshee, an American action television series set in the small town of Banshee in Pennsylvania's Amish country.